heyarny/oc_liquid_glass/README.md

 )
 ```

-## Performance Tips
+## Limitations

-- Limit to 4 glass shapes per group for optimal performance and limits in Flutters fragment shaders
-- Use `enabled: false` to temporarily disable effects
+- Works only on platforms that support Impeller engine
+- Grouped shapes limited to 4 shapes within one group due to shader limitations of Flutter (bug?)
+- Android emulator upside down bug is not on stable channel: https://github.com/flutter/flutter/issues/169429

 ## Fun Fact